finanalyst/raku-pod-render/Pod2HTML2.md

 # Standalone usage mixing Pod and code
 'Standalone ... mixing' means that the program itself contains pod definitions (some examples are given below).
 This functionality is mainly for tests, but can be adapted to render other pod sources.

-`Pod::To::HTML` is a subclass of `PodProcessed`, which contains the code for a generic Pod Render. `Pod::To::HTML` provides a default set of templates and minimal css (see [Templates](#templates)).
-It also exports some routines (not documented here) to pass the tests of the legacy `Pod::To::HTML` module (see below for the rationale for choosing a different API).
+`Pod::To::HTML2` is a subclass of `PodProcessed`, which contains the code for a generic Pod Render. `Pod::To::HTML2` provides a default set of templates and minimal css (see [Templates](#templates)).
+It also exports some routines (not documented here) to pass the tests of the legacy `Pod::To::HTML2` module (see below for the rationale for choosing a different API).

-`Pod::To::HTML` also allows, as covered below, for a customised css file to be included, for individual template components to be changed on the fly, and also to provide a different set of templates.
+`Pod::To::HTML2` also allows, as covered below, for a customised css file to be included, for individual template components to be changed on the fly, and also to provide a different set of templates.

 What is happening in this case is that the raku compiler has compiled the Pod in the file, and the code then accesses the Pod segments.
 In fact the order of the Pod segments is irrelavant, but it is conventional to show Pod definitions interwoven with the code that accesses it.

 ```
 use Pod::To::HTML2;
 # for repeated pod trees to be output as a single page or html snippets (as in a test file)
-my $renderer = Pod::To::HTML.new(:name<Optional name defaults to UNNAMED>);
+my $renderer = Pod::To::HTML2.new(:name<Optional name defaults to UNNAMED>);
 # later

 =begin pod